Dean Holdsworth

 As a player, he started his career at Watford in 1986, where he spent three years before signing with Brentford, following a short loan spell.
 A highly successful three years followed before he was signed by Wimbledon in 1992.
-After an impressive five-year spell he transferred to Bolton Wanderers.
-He spent six years at Bolton, before in 2003 joining Coventry City, Rushden & Diamonds and then back to Wimbledon.
+After an impressive five-year spell, he transferred to Bolton Wanderers.
+He spent six years at Bolton before, in 2003, joining Coventry City, Rushden & Diamonds and then back to Wimbledon.
 In 2004, he signed with Havant & Waterlooville, where he spent one season before joining Derby County as player–assistant manager.
 In 2006, he dropped out of the Football League for the final time, joining Weymouth.
 Short spells followed at Heybridge Swifts, Cambridge United, and Newport County.

 His management career started at Redbridge in 2007.
-After one season there he took the reins at Newport County.
-In his second season with the club he took them to the Conference South title with 28 points to spare.
-In January 2011 he switched clubs to take charge at League Two side Aldershot Town until his dismissal in February 2013.
-He took charge at Chelmsford City in May 2013, before resigning five months later.
-He returned to management for a five-month spell with Brentwood Town in June 2015.
+After one season there, he took the reins at Newport County.
+In his second season with the club, he took them to the Conference South title with 28 points to spare.
+In January 2011, he switched clubs to take charge at League Two side Aldershot Town until his dismissal in February 2013.
+He took charge at Chelmsford City in May 2013 before resigning five months later.
+He returned to management for five months with Brentwood Town in June 2015.
 In March 2016, he led a consortium to purchase Bolton Wanderers.
+He joined Kidderminster Harriers as technical director in December 2023.

 Playing career

 Watford

-Holdsworth primarily played as a striker, although in the latter part of his career he tended to play off the front man.
+Holdsworth primarily played as a striker, although he tended to play off the front man in the latter part of his career.
 He was a pacey striker with good shooting ability.
 He started his career at Watford, who finished ninth in the First Division in 1986–87 under Graham Taylor's stewardship, before suffering relegation in 1987–88 under Dave Bassett and then Steve Harrison.
-He was loaned out to Carlisle United towards the end of the campaign, and scored once in four Fourth Division games for Clive Middlemass.
-He joined John Rudge's Port Vale in March, and scored twice at Vale Park in six Third Division appearances.
+He was loaned out to Carlisle United towards the end of the campaign and scored once in four Fourth Division games for Clive Middlemass.
+He joined John Rudge's Port Vale in March.
+He scored twice at Vale Park in six Third Division appearances.
 He started 1988–89 on loan at Terry Yorath's Swansea City, and returned to Vicarage Road after one goal in five Third Division games.
 He then joined Steve Perryman's Brentford on loan, before joining the club permanently for £125,000 in September 1989.